Sukwants/Atiro/README_en-CN.md

 # Atiro

-Atiro is a set of Useless OI Tools that compiles and runs local code and judges a single set of local samples.
+Atiro is a set of Useless OI Tools that compiles and runs local code and judges local samples.

 ## Installation